Tannin: Presence in water and wood

 The leaching of highly water soluble tannins from decaying vegetation and leaves along a stream may produce what is known as a blackwater river.
 Water flowing out of bogs has a characteristic brown color from dissolved peat tannins.
 The presence of tannins (or humic acid) in well water can make it smell bad or taste bitter, but this does not make it unsafe to drink.

 Tannins leaching from an unprepared driftwood decoration in an aquarium can cause pH lowering and coloring of the water to a tea-like tinge.
 A way to avoid this is to boil the wood in water several times, discarding the water each time.
 Using peat as an aquarium substrate can have the same effect.
 Many hours of boiling the driftwood may need to be followed by many weeks or months of constant soaking and many water changes before the water will stay clear.
 Raising the water's pH level, e.g. by adding baking soda, will accelerate the process of leaching.

+Tannins in water can lead to feather staining on wild and domestic waterfowl which frequent the water; mute swans, which are typically white in colour, can often be observed with reddish-brown staining as a result of coming into contact with dissolved tannins, though dissolved iron compounds also play a role.

 Softwoods, while in general much lower in tannins than hardwoods, are usually not recommended for use in an aquarium so using a hardwood with a very light color, indicating a low tannin content, can be an easy way to avoid tannins.
 Tannic acid is brown in color, so in general white woods have a low tannin content.
 Woods with a lot of yellow, red, or brown coloration to them (like cedar, redwood, red oak, etc.) tend to contain a lot of tannin.